BioProAgent: Neuro-Symbolic Grounding for Constrained Scientific Planning: Methodology

 \subsection{Hierarchical Verification Framework}

-To implement the \textbf{Verify} phase of the DVR loop, we employ a two-layer hierarchical framework to enforce the constraints in Eq.~(\ref{eq:objective}).
+To implement the \textbf{Verify} phase of the DVR loop, we employ a two-layer hierarchical framework to enforce the constraints defined in Eq.~(\ref{eq:objective}).
+Upon execution, the binary outputs of these indicator functions are mapped directly to our FSM's ternary validation signals ($\sigma_{sci}$ and $\sigma_{phys}$), where an indicator value of $1$ yields a \textit{Passed} signal ($1$) and $0$ yields a \textit{Failed} signal ($-1$).

 \paragraph{Layer 1: Neuro-Scientific Verification ($\mathcal{K}_s$).} The Scientific Reflector assesses the \textbf{Design} draft using prompts derived from expert-in-the-loop iterations.
 This ensures the CoT reasoning~\cite{wei2022chain} follows professional wet-lab standards rather than superficial syntax checking.
+We formalize this evaluation as:

-Full verification criteria, including controls and biosafety checks, are detailed in Appendix H.2.
+Full verification criteria, including standard controls and biosafety checks, are detailed in Appendix~\ref{app:prompt_alignment}.

-\paragraph{Layer 2: Symbolic-Physical Verification ($\mathcal{K}_{p}$).} To ensure safety, a deterministic \textit{Rule Engine} ($\mathcal{R}_{phys}$) verifies the generated Code against the hardware registry $\Omega$. $\Omega$ encodes constraints for 22 instruments across Liquid Handling (LH), Thermal Control (TC), and Centrifugation (CF).
-Crucially, any violation ($\neg K_p$) triggers the \textbf{Rectify} interlock:
+\paragraph{Layer 2: Symbolic-Physical Verification ($\mathcal{K}_{p}$).} To ensure safety, a deterministic \textit{Rule Engine} ($\mathcal{R}_{phys}$) verifies the generated machine code against the hardware registry $\Omega$.
+The registry $\Omega$ encodes constraints for 22 instruments across Liquid Handling (LH), Thermal Control (TC), and Centrifugation (CF).
+Crucially, any parameter violation drives the overall product to zero (i.e., $\mathbb{I}[\mathcal{K}_p] = 0$, triggering $\sigma_{phys} = -1$), which deterministically activates the \textbf{Rectify} interlock:

+where $op$ is an individual atomic operation within the generated sequence $P_{code}$, $\text{device}_{op}$ denotes the specific hardware instrument targeted by $op$, and $c$ represents an individual physical constraint (e.g., maximum speed, temperature limits) defined in the registry $\Omega$ for that device.
+The Boolean function $\text{Check}(op, c)$ returns $1$ if the operation complies with the constraint, and $0$ otherwise.